Optimal transport by a Lagrangian dynamics of population distribution: Results

+Here $\tau_a$ provides an estimate of the typical time of the largest flow at site $a$; uniform flows in the time interval of the process $t\in (0,1)$ give $\tau_a=1/2$.

-which represent the time scales that the largest flows are experienced.
-Figure \ref{fig4} shows how the above quantities are distributed in the models inferred from the synthetic and real data.
-Besides the very large and positive dissipation we also observe negative values specially in Madrid.
+Figure \ref{fig4} shows the above quantities in the Lagrangian models inferred from a single realization of the synthetic and empirical data with lattice size $L=10$.
+Besides the very large and positive dissipations, we also observe negative values specially in Madrid.
 The flows are concentrated around zero except for a few sites which are near the center.
+As expected, the two distributions $P(\gamma)$ and $P(\Phi)$ show that large values of $\gamma$ are accompanied by large flows $\Phi$.
+In panels (a1) and (b1) we see that optimality of the movements (large $\alpha$) in the synthetic dynamics shifts the local dissipation $\gamma$ to higher positive values whereas the flows $\Phi$ are mostly concentrated around zero.
+In words, such a movement is giving rise to high velocities for neighboring sites $a,b$ with a large coupling $\Gamma_{ab}$.

-For the synthetic data, which come from movements toward the center, the relevant flows are mostly observed at the beginning of the movement process.
-On the other hand, for the real data that span a whole day, the characteristic times are closer to the middle of the process.
+For the synthetic data, which come from movements toward the center, the relevant flows are mostly observed at the beginning of the movement process (small $\tau$).
+On the other hand, for the empirical data that span a whole day, the characteristic times are closer to the middle of the process ($\tau=1/2$).
+Nevertheless in all cases $P(\tau)$ displays an exponential behavior with a decay rate that is around $5$ as shown in figure \ref{fig4} (panels (c1),(c2)).
+This defines the time scale $\tau^*\simeq 0.2$ for significant flows in the system.
 Here again Japan can easily be distinguished from Finland and Madrid by displaying a larger dissipation, smaller flows, and larger time scales.

+To see how the spatial resolution affects the above distributions, in Fig. \ref{fig4-J} we report the result for two lattice sizes $L=10, 20$ which are obtained by the empirical data from Japan.
+We also compare the results for a single day with that of the average dynamics (over $75$ working days) to check the role of statistical fluctuations in a single day.
+We observe that larger values of dissipation $\gamma$ and flow $\Phi$ appear as $L$ increases and $P(\tau)$ is more concentrated around $\tau=1/2$ for the larger lattice size.
+On the other hand, the average dynamics displays a smaller variability in $\gamma$ but still a broad range of $\Phi$ and $\tau$ values are observed as for the case of a single day.